Apply Catalog Taxes to Orders

 • For the specific line item, add pricing_blocklists and include the ID of the CatalogTax object to block it from having taxes applied by Square.

-Make sure you provide the coffee item variation ID, location ID, and ID of the tax (you created in step 1) that you want to block from application by Square.
+Make sure you provide the coffee item variation ID, location ID, and ID of the tax (you previously created) that you want to block from application by Square.

 Create order